Mati365/ts-c-compiler/README.md

 - Dynamic stack alloc using `alloca`
 - Type aliasing `typedef`
 - Variable and function pointers
-- `RVO` optimization
-- Peephole IR optimization
-- Constant expressions eval
+- `RVO`, peephole, constant math expressions eval optimization
-- Recursion in functions calls
-- Real mode 16bit code compilation

 ### What does not work? 🚧